 To find your nearest post office, go to Japan Post’s website.

-Living in Japan you’ll probably go to a Japanese post office more than once, seeing that there’s so many services offered.
-We hope this guide will help you.
+You’ll probably go to a Japanese post office more than once if you’re living in Japan, since it offers so many services.
+We hope this guide will help you understand how the post office in Japan can help you!

 For more useful tips about life in Japan keep following our Go!
 Go!
 Nihon blog.